pingcap/docs-cn/migration-overview.md

 To migrate data from MySQL to TiDB, it is recommended to use one of the following methods:

-- [Use Mydumper and TiDB Lightning](#use-mydumper-and-tidb-lightning-full-data) to migrate full data.
+- [Use Dumpling and TiDB Lightning](#use-dumpling-and-tidb-lightning-full-data) to migrate full data.
 - [Use TiDB Data Migration (DM)](#use-dm) to migrate full and incremental data.

-### Use Mydumper and TiDB Lightning (full data)
+### Use Dumpling and TiDB Lightning (full data)

 #### Scenarios

-You can use Mydumper and TiDB Lightning to migrate full data when the data size is greater than 1 TB.
+You can use Dumpling and TiDB Lightning to migrate full data when the data size is greater than 1 TB.
 If you need to replicate incremental data, it is recommended to [use DM](#use-dm) to create an incremental replication task.

 #### Migration method

-1. Use Mydumper to export the full MySQL data.
+1. Use Dumpling to export the full MySQL data.
 2. Use TiDB Lightning to import the full data to TiDB.
-For details, refer to [Migrate from Mydumper Files](/migrate-from-mysql-mydumper-files.md).
+For details, refer to [Migrate data using Dumpling and TiDB Lightning](/migrate-from-mysql-dumpling-files.md).

 ### Use DM

 #### Scenarios

 You can use DM to migrate full MySQL data and to replicate incremental data.
 It is suggested that the size of the full data is less than 1 TB.
-Otherwise, it is recommended to use Mydumper and TiDB Lightning to import the full data, and then use DM to replicate the incremental data.
+Otherwise, it is recommended to use Dumpling and TiDB Lightning to import the full data, and then use DM to replicate the incremental data.

 #### Migration method